AdaCore/ada-spark-rfcs/README.md

   advanced
   guide](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax)

-  If you feel like you cannot fill large parts of the RFC template, open an issue instead.
+  If you feel like you cannot fill in large parts of the RFC template, open an issue instead.

-- Name you commit `[RFC]: <name of your rfc>`, and then validate the creation of the commit itself.
+- Name your commit `[RFC]: <name of your rfc>`, and then validate the creation of the commit itself.
 We suggest you use a meaningful name for the branch, but this is optional.